julianjarjour/julianjarjour.github.io/index.md

 to audition for my university jazz ensemble.
 Wish me luck.

-My family recently acquired a pool table gratis through Craiglist, which I've been playing on a lot.
+My family recently acquired a pool table gratis through Craigslist, which I've been playing on a lot.
 I've also been enjoying pickleball with a couple of pals.
 We're running a fantasy tennis league this year, which me and my friend Gio are developing an app for.